Veg Kurma

 Instructions

-Cook the spices for a minute.
+Also add ¾ teaspoon of salt and mix.
+Cook the spices for 1 minute.

-• Cover and cook the veggies for another 3 or 4 minutes or until all the veggies are cooked.
+• Cover and cook the veggies for another 3 or 4minutes or until all the vegetables are tender.
+Taste test and adjust the salt and spices at this point.
+Garnish with cilantro and serve veg kurma with paratha, naan or rice!

 Instant Pot Instructions